 Jo-Ann wrote an extensive revision of the geological history chapter to Yellowstone Treasures, 4th ed., and revised many of its geological sidebars.
 She is a consulting geologist and an Adjunct Professor of Geosciences at Idaho State University, where she teaches a course in the Geology of Yellowstone and continues research in the field of structural geology.
 Her interests are wide ranging and have included commodity exploration, environmental restoration, and nuclear waste disposal in geologic terrains.
 Her geologic map of an area of very ancient rocks in southwestern Montana will be published in 2014 by the Montana Bureau of Mines and Geology.
 An old friend of Janet’s, she was “delighted to participate in the fourth edition.”
 She lives in Idaho Falls, Idaho.

 Linton made the excellent maps in Yellowstone Treasures, some of which can be seen on this website.
 Here’s one of the Canyon area.
 A civil engineer who retired in 1995 from California’s Department of Water Resources, he’s a long-time friend of Janet’s.
-She writes: “Knowing I was casting about for a mapmaker, Linton offered to work on some drafts, and I was delighted to have his help.
+He lives in Red Bluff, California.
+Janet writes: “Knowing I was casting about for a mapmaker, Linton offered to work on some drafts, and I was delighted to have his help.
 He started with base maps from NPS and other Internet sites and added everything I requested.
 We exchanged over 1500 e-mails across the country for a couple of years to make the 37 maps, which Linton created using Photoshop on his Macintosh.
 When it came time to make the final maps, Linton couldn’t bear to part with his “babies,” so he taught himself to use Adobe Illustrator and created them.
 He has stuck with the project through all four editions, cheerfully updating maps as needed.
 I was incredibly lucky in my mapmaker!”